 - Rashawn signed up with an agency in New York to be Soulja Boy’s hype man

-- A hype man works to connect the artists or DJ and the crowd, making sure the people do not lose interest.
+- A hype man works to connect the artists or DJ and the crowd, making sure the people do not lose interest and that artists go viral.

 - It was a crazy time for Rashawn, being in a place where people have a flashy lifestyle.

-- He thought he lost himself in the process.
+- He thought he lost himself in the process as all things go viral.
 Rashawn is glad he met God during that time.

 [24:41] Being in the Spotlight